-Section 4 Section 4: Complaint Handling Staff Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer.'
 This role may be in addition to other duties.
 Yes Section 1.5 details the roles and responsibilities for a Complaint Handler who would be responsible for the investigation of individual complaints and communication with the complainant, taking action to resolve the issues identified (where applicable).
-This would be processed and recorded in line with Humankind's Policy and therefore the requirements of the Housing Ombudsman Code.
-The Quality and Performance Team is responsible for complaints reports to the Housing Subcommittee and Board.
-A member of this team will liaise with the Housing Ombudsman to ensure compliance with the Code.
+This would be processed and recorded in line with the Policy and therefore the requirements of the Housing Ombudsman Code.
+The Quality and Performance Team is responsible for complaints reports and will liaise with the Housing Ombudsman to ensure compliance with the Code.
 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
 Yes Sections 1.5 and 5.1.3 explain that the Complaint Handler will have access to staff at all levels to facilitate the quick resolution of complaints.
-Complaints are only allocated to managers who have completed Humankind's e-learning and has sufficient authority to put any issues right.
+Complaints are only allocated to managers who have completed training and has sufficient authority to put any issues right.
 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes Section 9 explains training requirements.
-Section 4.1 of the internal Complaints Guidance explains how Complaint Handlers are allocated, complaints prioritised with protected time and delays are avoided.
-Planned annual leave is considered and the complaint could be reassigned if the Complaint Handler is unexpectedly away from work.
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively.
+Yes 4.8 covers Allocating Complaint Handlers Most complaints can be handled by a manager of a team or Service, however depending on the nature and seriousness of the complaint, it may be investigated by a more senior manager, or a manager from another service.
+To prioritise complaint handling, all staff will be suitably trained; have protected time to avoid delays; and consideration will be given to any planned leave any actual or perceived conflict of interest.
+Complaints will not be handled by any staff member that the complaint relates to.